tylerbcrawford/monsterr-media-server/cline_docs/250304-visual-overhaul.md

 - **Enhanced Safety**: Inline warning messages ensure users understand the implications of not installing required services
 - **Clearer Organization**: Grouping by system vs. media services creates a more logical flow
 - **Visual Consistency**: The phased approach to visual design updates ensures a cohesive look while allowing for incremental improvements
+- **Theme Adaptability**: All UI elements now properly adapt to both light and dark modes, ensuring readability and consistent appearance
 - **Future-Proof Design**: By documenting future enhancements, we establish a clear path for ongoing visual refinements

 ## Next Steps